Finding our way back Together

 * * *

 As a healer, I once sat with a client who cried, in deep grief.
-I wanted to sit next to them and put my hand on their shoulder.
+I wanted to sit next to him and put my hand on his shoulder.
 And then I felt my hesitation - aware of the professional and cultural boundaries, and the worry of crossing a line.
-In that moment, I felt the gap between what we long for and what feels natural, and what we allow ourselves to give and receive.
+In that moment, I felt the gap between what we long for naturally, and what we allow ourselves to give and receive.

-This modality takes a fresh, non-hierarchical approach to healing, making space for consensual, mindful therapeutic touch.
-In this work, both the practitioner and the client meet as two human beings, and both are nourished by the field of loving presence.
-Giving becomes receiving, just like in nature.
+This modality takes a fresh, non-hierarchical approach to healing, making space for consensual, mindful therapeutic touch, where both the practitioner and the client meet as two human beings, in loving presence.
+In this space, giving becomes receiving, just like everything flows in nature.
 Through RSH, I learned a term: Mwe, which was coined by Dan Siegel.
 A word that holds both "me" and "we" together.
 Mwe dissolves the illusion of separation our culture built around us.
 It shows that autonomy and connection can coexist - “I can remain fully myself and still belong."

 Mwe mirrors a way of life that the Indigenous people have always known.
-In The Spirit of Healing, Lewis Mehl-Madrona writes that in Lakota tradition, there is no "I" separate from "we" in the indigenous worldview.
+In The Spirit of Healing, Lewis Mehl-Madrona wrote that in Lakota tradition, there is no "I" separate from "we".
 Identity is inherently relational, and existence itself is a web of relationships with all beings.
-Indigenous wisdom has always emerged from nature itself, where every part of an ecosystem gives and receives in reciprocity - trees exchange oxygen and carbon dioxide, fungi and roots share nutrients, bees pollinate flowers.
+Indigenous wisdom has emerged from nature and its reciprocity - trees exchange oxygen and carbon dioxide, fungi share nutrients with tree roots, bees pollinate flowers and make food.
 Why should human connection be any different?
-The notion of Mwe reconnects our nervous systems into the collective mycelium of co-regulation, belonging, and interdependence.
+The notion of Mwe plugs our nervous systems back into the collective mycelium of co-regulation, belonging, and interdependence.

 * * *

-What I've come to understand is that how we meet each other becomes how we meet all of life.
+What I've come to understand in two decades of healing relationships, in my own life and my clients, is that how we meet each other becomes how we meet all of life.
 When we practice loving, attuned presence with one another - without fixing, manipulating, or expecting - we’re learning a way of relating that naturally extends to the Earth itself.
+We are remembering nature’s ways - the natural way.

-Can we then restore the sense of village and belonging that we've lost?
+Can we restore the lost sense of a village and belonging?
 Can we move from independence to interdependence, weaving ourselves once again into the mycelium of connection?
-If we can meet ourselves and one another in the field of Mwe—recognizing that "I" and "we" are not opposites but interconnected - then maybe we can begin to heal not only our own hearts, but the heart of the world.
+If we can meet ourselves and one another in a natural field of Mwe—recognizing that "I" and "we" are not opposites but interconnected?
+If so, then maybe we can begin to heal not only our own hearts, but the heart of the world.

 That is my prayer.